IBUS 5400: Global Business Practicum in China

 Estimated tuition for Four Academic Credits (not including collegiate, graduate student assembly, or transportation fees)*

-Program Fee (includes program activities, course materials, hotel accomodations and breakfasts during the program, two group meals, and international health insurance)
+Program Fee (includes program activities, course materials, hotel accommodations and breakfasts during the program, two group meals, and international health insurance)

 International Roundtrip Airfare between Minneapolis and China